roosahut/tiralabra/documentation/user_guide.md

 First you'll need to clone this repository.

-Then to run the app on localhost:8000 you'll need to do these steps from the root.
+Then to run the app on localhost:8000 in web you'll need to do these steps from the root.

 Install poetry depedencies
 ```bash